AutoVideo: An Automated Video Action Recognition System: AutoVideo System

 \section{AutoVideo System}

-Figure~\ref{fig:overview} shows an overview of AutoVideo system.
-It wraps the pre-processing and action recognition modules as primitives based on the standard pipeline language.
-Then a tuner can be used to automatically discover the best pipelines.
-Our first release supports seven state-of-the-art action recognition models, including TSN~\cite{wang2016temporal}, TSM~\cite{lin2019tsm}, I3D~\cite{carreira2017quo}, ECO~\cite{zolfaghari2018eco}, C3D~\cite{tran2015learning}, R2P1D~\cite{hou2019efficient}, and R3D~\cite{hara2017learning}.
-This section first introduces the standard pipeline language and then elaborates on the interface.
+Figure~\ref{fig:overview} shows an overview of the AutoVideo system.
+It implements a complete training pipeline consisting of data processing, video processing, video transformation, video augmentation, and action recognition, where each of the pipeline steps can be instantiated with customized choices of primitives, which leads to a large number of possible pipelines.
+Then two automated tuners are provided to automatically discover the best pipelines based on the performance.
+This section first introduces the standard pipeline language and then elaborates on our programming interface and GUI.